Been a Long Time Leaving

 People whose parents weren’t alcoholics, lucky folks, sometimes ask, “What was it like for you?”
 I usually answer that I have several “screen” memories of my early childhood, most of which focus on blissfully happy times contrasted with sudden outbursts of extreme violence perpetrated by my father.

-In one episode when I was about six, my father advances on me my in my bedroom as I cower on my bed which is against the corner of the room.
+In one episode when I was about six, my father advances on me in my bedroom as I cower on my bed which is against the corner of the room.
 My father, screaming invective, picks me up by my hair several feet into the air – mind you this is a six year-old body suspended from his hair -- and slaps me back and forth hard with a meaty hand.
 I can still feel the concussions and the sensation that “this can’t be good for my head.”

 In another, my father leans over the table to deliver a similar punishment to my brother (four years older) who cleverly raises his fork at the last moment, whereupon it sticks into my father’s stomach like some sort of weapon.

 The happy moments revolve around camping trips in the Jersey Pine Barrens, where we car camped on a moment’s notice because my folks kept our VW Bus always loaded with all of our camping supplies.
 My father had even constructed a plywood, portable kitchen cabinet from plans from Popular Mechanics that kept everything organized.
-In pictures from these trips, my folks look so happy, like the neo-hippies they didn’t even know or would ever acknowledge that they were.
+In pictures from these trips, my folks look so happy, like the neo-hippies they didn’t even know and would never acknowledge that they were.

 Returning to my father’s sudden break with alcoholism, I should explain that he had just retired from many years of teaching engineering at Villanova University, a frustrating experience for an ambitious, extremely intelligent person.
 He had earned his undergraduate Engineering degree from NYU in the 40s and had been promptly sent out to Wright Air Force base to serve as a flight test engineer for several aircraft development programs, most notably refinements of the F4U Corsair, one of the planes that helped turn the tide in the Pacific theater of WWII.
 It seems his job often involved sitting in a tandem seat behind the pilot and recording measurements as the pilot put the plane through extreme maneuvers.
 This is said to have been traumatic, and in fact during my childhood we never saw my father in any vehicle except one controlled by himself – no zoo monorails, public transit of any kind, or other family’s car.
 Now, he happily allows himself to be driven all over the place by his 24-hour aides, but that story comes later.